How It Works

 - Auto-push — Pushes immediately after each commit (when push mode is

-direct) - Conflict resolution — Uses rebase with retry on conflict.
+direct) - Conflict resolution — Uses merge-safe retry and stale-state abort on conflict.
 Markdown ticket files are designed to minimize conflicts.

 If no remote is configured, Opentix works in local-only mode — all features work, but changes are not synced.